Miles Morales is Wolverine in Marvel's newest What If…? special

 According to Marvel's description of What If… Miles Morales #2, this rendition of Miles-as-Wolverine won't be the Ultimate Spider-Man re-envisioned as born in the 1800s like Wolverine was - instead, Miles' childhood remains the same but he'll be ripped from it and transformed in this unexplored alternate universe's version of Wolverine.
 We can imagine some homages to the 'Weapon X' storyline in What If… Miles Morales #2 quite easily.

 Another interesting facet to this one-off story is that it's written by 12 Years a Slave's John Ridley, who's also writing Marvel's Black Panther series and DC's I Am Batman.
-Joining him will be artist Farid Karami, who will be making his Marvel debut with this issue after his originally intended debut, Luke Cage: City of Fire, was delayed indefinitely.
+Joining him will be artist Farid Karami, who made their Marvel debut last summer with Heroes Reborn: Night Gwen.

 Miles Morales co-creator Sara Pichelli has drawn the main cover for What If… Miles Morales #2, and is scheduled to be joined with variant covers by Paco Medina, Carlos Pacheco, and Declan Shalvey.